American Legion, Martin Krueger Post 407

 The American Legion is a national organization, established Aug.
 27, 1920, for veterans of all wars to serve God, country, and community.

-Locally, the post sponsors the Winsted Boy Scouts and youth attendance at Minnesota Boys State.
-Members visit and provide Christmas gifts for veterans in the area’s care centers and Veterans Administration hospitals, donate to local charities and causes, and work to renovate the Legion building.
+Locally, the Post sponsors the Winsted Boy Scouts, and youth delegates to Minnesota Boys State.
+Members visit and provide Christmas gifts for veterans in the area’s care centers and Veterans Administration hospitals, as well as donate to local charities and causes.
 Since Sept.
-11, 2001, the Legion has reintroduced the Blue Star Banner Program for families with a loved one in uniform, and the post has distributed these banners locally.
+11, 2001, the Legion has reintroduced the Blue Star Banner Program for families with a loved one in uniform, and the Post has distributed these banners locally.

 Each year, the Legion conducts a public Memorial Day observance, a Veterans Day dinner, a pancake breakfast the first Sunday of each month, and dinners as announced.

-To join, you must be an honorably discharged member of the Armed Forces who served at least 90 days during a time of conflict.
-Annual dues are $30.
-Meetings are the first Wednesday of every month at 7:30 p.m. at the Legion hall on 1st Street North.
+To join, you must be an honorably discharged member of the Armed Forces who served at least 90 days during designated periods of conflict.
+Annual dues are $35.
+Meetings are the first Wednesday of every month at 7:30 p.m. at the Legion club at 161 1st Street North.

-With present membership at 135, officers are: Commander Jeff Sterner, Finance Officer Chris Otto, Membership Chip Guggemos, and Chaplain Rose Heimerl.
+With present membership at 119, officers are: Commander Jeff Sterner, Finance Officer Chris Otto, and Adjutant/Membership Chip Guggemos.

 American Legion Auxiliary Post 407